shanirap/MCP-SERVER/README.md

 # Debug Companion MCP (Pytest Debugging Agent)

-A local MCP server that helps an AI coding agent debug Python projects by:
+Local MCP server that helps an AI coding agent debug Python projects by turning `pytest` failures into:
-- Running pytest safely via subprocess
-- Extracting failure locations (file:line)
+- Exact failure locations (`file:line`)
-- Opening code context around the failure
+- A focused code context window around the failure
-- (Optional) Asking Gemini for a fix suggestion
+- Optional LLM suggestion (Gemini) for a fix

+## Why this exists
+When an agent gets a long pytest output, it often wastes time hunting for the real failure spot.
+This server extracts the actionable bits and returns them in a structured, tool-friendly way.

 ## Requirements
 - Python 3.12+